BlackFrog1/earthenterprise.doc/Portable-Server.md

 ### Build Portable Server

 Open a command prompt with `g++`, `swig` and `python` in your `PATH`.

-_Note: Git-BASH may have a 64-bit MinGW, and may not work by default._

 E.g., on Windows your `PATH` may look like: